danbev/learning-linux-kernel/README.md

 Common Information Entry (CIE).

-Just a note about the label `.LFB0` where L is just a prefix and FB is function begin, followed by a number.
-There can alse be fuction end (.LFE0).
+Just a note about the label `.LFB0` where L is just a prefix and FB is Function Begin, followed by a number.
+There can alse be Function End (.LFE0).

 ### Canonical Frame Address (CFA)
 This is the value of the stack pointer (rsp) before the called function.
 This